Simple Cabled Instrument for

-The SCIMPI concept affords trememdous operational cost savings during deployment.
-Because you can choose the number and spacing of modules in near-real time based on borehole logging, and no ROV is needed to deploy the system, you can drill, log, and emplace the observatory all during one visit to station.
+The SCIMPI concept affords tremendous operational cost savings during deployment.
+Emplaced via drill ship, the modular system provides flexibility.
+Choose the number and spacing of modules in near-real time based on borehole logging.
+No ROV is needed to deploy the system, you can drill, log, and emplace the observatory all during one visit to the station.

-Extremely frugal power management keeps the observatory actively collecting data for years between visits to its the ROV-replaceable seafloor battery pack.
+Extremely frugal power management keeps the observatory actively collecting data for years between visits to its the ROV-replaceable seafloor battery pack, or can be connected to cabled observatory infrastructure.

 Our SCIMPI-Compatible Subsea Observatory Modules incorporate fully re-designed electronics that improve on the functionality of the original SCIMPI prototype we developed for IODP-MI.